 Being a Trustee of a trust carries serious responsibilities and trustees are compensated for their time.
 Section 2309 of the New York Surrogate’s Court Procedure Act (“SCPA”) sets forth the computation of commissions payable to trustees.
-Trustees can receive commissions on the amount of property that a trustee pays out and annual statutory commissions.
+Under the statute, Trustees receive commissions on the amount of property paid out and annually.
+However, keep in mind that the trust agreement can override the statute.
+The creator of the trust (Grantor) and Trustee may agree to a different amount or the Trustee can waive the right to commissions altogether.

 Annual commissions are calculated either at the end of the year or at the beginning of the year.
 Whichever option the trustee chooses, it must be consistent throughout the continuance of the trust.
-Trustees take annual commissions only once in a 12-month period.
-Any distributions made to beneficiaries reduces the commission.
+Any successor or substitute Trustee must follow the same schedule.
+Any distributions made to beneficiaries reduce the commission.
 Additions to the trust increase the statutory commission.